openai/openai-realtime-agents/docs/testing-checklist.md

-# Prosper App Testing Checklist
+why# Prosper App Testing Checklist

 This checklist is designed for manual verification of core flows.
 Use a clean browser profile (or incognito) and run the app locally (`npm run dev`).
 Where relevant, verify on desktop and a mobile viewport.